Jim Murphy: Arden Strategies

 Following the disastrous results for Scottish Labour at the 2015 general election, Murphy established Arden Strategies, a political lobbying firm.
 Murphy and Arden Strategies have been described as "leading power players" in the current Labour government, organising business events and sponsoring fundraising dinners for nearly a tenth of successful Labour candidates in the run up to the 2024 general election.

 Arden Strategies ran a six-month campaign in the run-up to the 2024 United States presidential election, named Freedom at Home and Abroad, to promote giving more military support to Ukraine, running adverts targeting senior U.S. Republicans and the Biden administration.
 This included likening vice-presidential candidate JD Vance to a "Russian doll".
 Almost $1 million was transferred to a newly created U.S. non-profit organisation from foreign individuals to fund the campaign.

 In 2024, BBC News reported that Murphy's firm, Arden Strategies, was lobbying the new Labour government on behalf of arms manufacturers and large energy companies.
 Arden Strategies was not a member of the Public Relations and Communications Association which requires more detailed disclosure of lobbying activities of members.
 In April 2025, Murphy ceased to be Arden Strategies' chief executive and became executive chair.
 By 2025, Arden Strategies had 35 employees and as of October 2024 reported assets and bank holdings of £7.5 million, almost entirely made since Starmer became Labour leader in 2020.

+In 2026 Murphy was forced to apologise for 'clumsy language' after Arden asked companies for £30,000 to sponsor an event, including a 'photo opportunity' with a minister and access to a 'VIP dinner with top advisers' to Keir Starmer and Rachel Reeves.
+Promo materials for their 'Future of Tech Summit' claimed attendees would also be able to watch a "fireside chat" with Science Secretary Liz Kendall.

+In 2026, Murphy took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".